DanimarCosta/lego_mindstorms/README.md

   The OBR is aimed at all students from any public or private elementary, secondary or technical school throughout the country, and is a public, free and non-profit initiative

   The Practical Modality takes place through Regional and State events/competitions that classify the student teams for a National final, the students are under the guidance of their professors and scientists.
-The events organized by OBR and are free and open to the public.
+The events organized by OBR and are free and open to the public.</p>
-  See more information in the menu: Practical Mode.</p>
 </div>

 <h2>About the controller</h2>